needle-sbi/needle-sbi/docs/concepts/downstream_tasks.md

 # Writing Custom Downstream Tasks

-Downstream tasks are how you attach your own analysis code to the NEEDLE pipeline.
+Downstream tasks allow you to attach your own analysis code to the NEEDLE pipeline.
 After all models are trained and the snapshot is written, `DownstreamTask` instantiates and runs whatever Luigi `Task` you specify in the config.

 ::: {admonition} When to use `DownstreamTask`
-:class: info
+:class: tip
 `DownstreamTask` exists so you can point NEEDLE to your Task purely through config.
-If you are already have a `luigi`/`law`/`b2luigi` workflow or plan to build one then importing `needle-sbi` as a package is simpler than to use `DownstreamTask`.
-In this case, you only need to point your own `require()` method to NEEDLE's `MainTask` directly from your own workflow, see the [Scenarios](#scenarios) section below.
+If you already have a `luigi`/`law`/`b2luigi` workflow or plan to build one then importing `needle-sbi` as a package is simpler than using `DownstreamTask`.
+In this case, you only need to point your own `requires()` method to NEEDLE's `MainTask` directly from your own workflow, see the [Scenarios](#scenarios) section below.
 :::

-::: {question} Why is the luigi Task not in the DAG?
+::: {admonition} Why is my luigi Task not shown in the DAG?
+:class: info
 When using the DownstreamTask wrapper for your luigi Task, it is not possible for luigi or the other schedulers to inspect your Task.
 This is because it would have to read the config file first in order to see which DownstreamTasks are registered, but luigi only performs a static analysis.

-Therefore,
+Therefore, `DownstreamTask` cannot simply `require()` your Task the normal luigi way: luigi would need to know its class and parameters *before* the config is parsed.
+Instead, `DownstreamTask` reads the config first, then instantiates and drives your Task directly (`output()`/`run()`/`complete()`), which is why it shows up in the DAG only as a generic `DownstreamTask` node rather than as your own Task class.
 :::

 (scenarios)=